 In direct dialogue – The most frequently asked questions from Amazon sellers

 “What exactly is the Amazon threshold price and is it displayed in your solution?”

-The threshold price on Amazon is the price specified by Amazon that a product can be at most to still qualify for the Buy Box.
+The threshold price on Amazon is the price specified by Amazon that indicates how expensive a product can be to still qualify for the Buy Box.
 How Amazon determines this price is difficult to define, as many factors come into play.
-For example, Amazon is supposed to check and compare prices on other marketplaces, and the price range of the various offers on Amazon itself is also supposed to influence the threshold price.
+For example, Amazon is supposed to check and compare prices on other marketplaces, and the price range of the various offers on Amazon itself is also expected to influence the threshold price.

-The threshold price is displayed in the SELLERLOGIC repricer dashboard.
+The threshold price is displayed in the Repricer dashboard at SELLERLOGIC.
 Amazon sellers can see how many and which of their products are currently above this threshold price set by Amazon.
-This information is crucial because these products can no longer win the Buy Box or can only do so with difficulty.
+This information is crucial because these products can no longer or only with difficulty win the Buy Box.

+In direct dialogue – The most frequently asked questions from Amazon sellers